forge-55/bunkeros/ARCHITECTURE.md

 ## Research References

 This architecture was informed by:
-- Performance benchmarks across Sway, SwayFX, and Hyprland
+- Performance benchmarks across vanilla Sway and Hyprland
 - User experience reports from T480 and modern hardware users
 - Configuration compatibility testing
 - Stability analysis of compositor update histories
 - Memory profiling across different setups

-Key insight: The performance delta between Sway and SwayFX is marginal (~30 MB, ~7% GPU), while the configuration compatibility provides enormous maintenance benefits.

 ## Contact and Support